MooersLab/mooerslab-pdf-auto-tagger-el/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Elisp package that uses NLP to generate and add tages to PDF file
+# Elisp package that generates and add tags to select PDF files (LLM indepenent)

 ## Objective

 Automate the generation and addition of tags to PDF files whose names are in a selected region in a buffer inside of Emacs.
+Uses a simple keyword extraction system that you customize to be alignment with the existing tags in a folder.
+Or, you can use a the Natural Language Processing software called spacy via Python.
+The elisp package handles calling Python.
+You do not have to leave Emacs to add the tags.
+This package can save many hours of tedious labor.

 ## Main Functions: